christumexora/LetterPyramid/README.md

 # LetterPyramid
- Write a C++ program that displays a Letter Pyramid from a user-provided string
+ A C++ program that displays a Letter Pyramid from a user-provided string